I have applied for undergraduate study in the School of Geography. When can I expect to hear from you?

 We will accept most A level subjects.
 We do regard some subjects as being unsuitable as preparation for a geography degree.
 Please see the list below for subjects that we do not accept at A level for entry to geography:

 It is the policy of the school to accept re-sits for both AS and A2 levels.

 What other (non-A level) qualifications do you accept?

 We welcome applications from students holding any recognised qualifications whether they are UK or non-UK based.
-Below are typical offer grades for some of the more common of these non-A level qualifications:
+Please see our alternative qualifications page.